Taking a Vancouver whale watching tour is the easiest way to make your trip unforgettable.

 When is the peak season for whale watching in Vancouver?

-The ideal whale watching months in Vancouver are between the months of April and October.
+The best time to see whales in Vancouver is between April and October.

 Where do whale watching trips depart from in Vancouver?

 There are tours that leave from Coal Harbour in Downtown Vancouver, Granville Island and Richmond’s Steveston Village (Vancouver’s charming historic fishing village).

 What kind of whales will you see when whale watching in Vancouver?

 While whale watching in Vancouver you can expect to encounter Southern Resident and Transient Killer Whales, Humpback Whales, Gray Whales and Minke Whales.

 What other kind of marine wildlife will I see on my tour?